AlexTrask1990/United4Digital/_glossary/AdImpressions.md

 Ad impressions, also known as ad views, quantify the digital visibility of advertisements, posts, or web pages.
 They represent how many times content has been potentially seen by users.

-While ad impressions indicate exposure, they don't measure engagement like ad clicks do.
+While ad impressions indicate exposure, they do not measure engagement like ad clicks do.
 Despite this limitation, impressions remain a crucial metric in digital marketing.

 There are two main types of ad impressions:

 Served impressions: These count how often an ad is delivered by the ad server to a web page.
-However, even if an ad isn't visible (e.g., below the fold), it's still counted as served, potentially inflating the impression count.
+However, even if an ad is not visible (e.g., below the fold), it is still counted as served, potentially inflating the impression count.

-Viewable impressions: This metric measures how many times the ad is actually seen by the target audience.
-It's based on specific criteria defined by industry standards, ensuring the ad is both viewable and engaged with.
+Viewable impressions: This metric measures how many times the ad is seen by the target audience.
+It is based on specific criteria defined by industry standards, ensuring the ad is both viewable and engaged with.

 While served impressions help gauge the initial reach of an ad campaign, viewable impressions provide a more accurate measure of its impact.